Blanket Purchase Orders 101: Save Time, Cut Costs, and Simplify Recurring Purchases

 • With a regular PO, everything is fixed at the time of order.
 The buyer must specify the exact quantity, delivery date, and terms upfront.
 This can make regular POs less flexible, particularly for long-term needs.

 • A BPO, however, offers much more flexibility.
 Quantities and delivery dates don’t need to be determined at the outset.
 The buyer can order as needed within the limits of the BPO agreement, making it a better fit for businesses with fluctuating demand or uncertain schedules.
+In urgent cases, some organizations also rely on non-PO purchase to move quickly without formal approvals.

 3. Administrative burden